dannylesmy/Item7-readability/README.md

 # Item7-readability
 this repository contains code for calculating the readability of "Management’s Discussion and Analysis of Financial Condition and Results of Operations" from the annual report

+Overview

+This repository contains code for calculating the readability of the "Management’s Discussion and Analysis of Financial Condition and Results of Operations" (Item 7) from annual reports.

 Employing Item 7 of the 10-K reports over a 26-year period, this study examines the evolving readability of financial reporting.
 Using a dataset of more than 200,000 reports retrieved from SEC EDGAR filings, we observe a noticeable decline in readability over time.
-Using the Fog Index as a measure, we can see that each year, the number of years of schooling required to comprehend a given text grows by over a month.
-Financial reports are becoming increasingly inaccessible to a significant segment of the population as a result of this trend.
-Additionally, we incorporate data from diverse corpora encompassing almost 10 million documents, offering a broader understanding of financial text complexity.
-The Wall Street Journal stands as a notable exception to our finding that financial texts, in general, do not demonstrate a significant increase in complexity over time and may even exhibit a tendency to decrease in complexity.

-The following figure represents the core findings of our study, providing a comprehensive visualization of the temporal evolution of the Fog index across various corpora with a regression fitted line for CI and P-value calculation.
-It serves as a powerful tool for illustrating the changes in text complexity over time.
-Of particular significance is the growth observed in the Fog index for Item 7.
-Starting at a score of 17.6 in 1996, it has steadily increased to 20.19 in 2022, at an average rate of 0.09 per year.
-Our results emphasize the importance of addressing the increasing complexity in financial reporting, as it potentially hampers effective communication between corporations and investors.
-By quantifying the readability using the Fog index, our study provides tangible evidence of the gradual decline in accessibility over the years.
+Key Findings

+Using the Fog Index as a readability measure, we find that the number of years of schooling required to comprehend Item 7 has increased steadily.
+Specifically:

+In 1996, the average Fog Index score for Item 7 was 17.6.

+By 2022, the score had increased to 20.19.

+This equates to an average annual increase of 0.09 points, meaning each year, the required reading level grows by approximately one additional month of education.

+This trend suggests that financial reports are becoming increasingly inaccessible to a significant portion of the population, potentially hindering effective communication between corporations and investors.

+Comparative Analysis

+To contextualize these findings, we analyze financial text complexity across multiple corpora, totaling nearly 10 million documents.
+A key exception to the observed trend is the Wall Street Journal, which does not exhibit a significant increase in complexity over time and may even show a slight decline.

+The following figure illustrates the core findings, visualizing the temporal evolution of the Fog Index across different corpora, including a regression-fitted line with confidence intervals and p-values to quantify statistical significance.

+Data Availability

+While we provide code and methodologies, access to certain datasets is restricted due to licensing and subscription constraints:

+Item 7 (10-K Reports): Available for download from Zenodo.

+Credit Card Agreement Database: Freely available at the Consumer Financial Protection Bureau.

+The Telegraph Newspaper Corpus as well as the WSJ: Not available, as it is no longer free.

+Academic Articles: Not included, as they were obtained through institutional subscriptions and cannot be shared publicly.

 ![image](https://github.com/dannylesmy/Item7-readability/assets/63964315/3c4a4af1-446d-4937-958f-090bb742b569)